Didgitalpunk/CPH-F206_Reversing_Notes/README.md

 <img src="./imgs/Component_Identification_2.jpg" alt="drawing" width="600"><br>

 # Parts Identification
 Identification of parts took a while as finding parts with the same name was challenging.
-Using a multimeter, a component tester, an oscilloscope, image searching and pouring over datasheets helped find most of the components.<br>
+Using part numbers, a multimeter, a component tester, an oscilloscope, image searching and pouring over datasheets helped find most of the components.<br>

 <img src="./imgs/Deadbug.png" alt="drawing" width="600"><br>